pankeelshah/LeagueOfData/README.md

 When adding champions to your favorite champions list, you must provide real champions.
 Here is a [list](https://na.leagueoflegends.com/en/game-info/champions/) containing all 147 League of Legend champions.

+When adding spells to your favorite spells list, you must provide real spells.
+Here is a [list](https://leagueoflegends.fandom.com/wiki/Summoner_spell) containing all spells.

 ## List of Controllers and their short description:
 * / - Default which redirects to /index.
 * /index - Default home page, which uses JavaScript to search and display results.